Von Wagner

 Calvin Bloom (born June 30, 1994) is an American professional wrestler and former college football player.
-He is performing on the independent circuit under his real name.
+He is performing for All Japan Pro Wrestling (AJPW), where he performs under his real name, stylized as Cal Boom and is a member of HAVOC.
 He is best known for his tenure in WWE, where he performed under the ring name Von Wagner.

 A second-generation professional wrestler, Bloom is the son of Wayne Bloom (who wrestled as Beau Beverly for the World Wrestling Federation (WWF) in the early 1990s).

 Early life

 Bloom graduated from Osseo High School in 2012.
-He was a three-sport star, playing basketball, baseball and football, earning three letters in each.
+He was a three-sport star, playing basketball, baseball, and football, earning three letters in each.

 Football career

 After graduating high school, Bloom played football at the University of Central Florida (UCF).
 He played as a tight end for the UCF Knights from 2012 to 2016.